sourcegraph/handbook/content/talent/types_of_interviews.md

 - Example questions:
   -  We will ask behavioral-based, open-ended questions directly related to our values.

-## Department head interview
+## Leadership interview
-- Interviewer: the department head.
+- Interviewer: a member of the leadership team for the department.
 - Duration: 30-45 minutes.
-- Details: during this stage in the interview process, the head of the department will ask questions to gain more insight into the following areas: your grit, curiosity, passion, growth mindset, intelligence, and values.
+- Details: during this stage in the interview process, a member of the leadership team for the department will ask questions to gain more insight into the following areas: your grit, curiosity, passion, growth mindset, intelligence, and values.
 They will also answer any final questions you may have!
 This is generally the last stage in our interview process.
 - Example questions:
   -  Coming soon